Polaris000/BlogCode/FallbackExample/README.md

 You'll also find the `domain.yml` file, which mentions all your intents, entities, slots, responses and actions.

 Finally, there's the `config.yml` file, which specifies the components your bot is comprised of.

+The config file has a modification compared to the previous versions of this bot: low training epochs for the `DIETClassifier`.
+This is to simulate fallback behaviour.
+If you want to build a properly functioning bot, increase epochs to about 100.

 ### Usage
 1. Clone this repo